aerospike/aerospike-client-c/examples/README.md

 truncated by the client/server, without the caller doing any of its own sorting.

+### vector_knn

+	as_record_set_raw_typep()  (native VECTOR bin)
+	as_operations_exp_read()   (project a VectorExp distance)
+	as_query_order_by()
+	as_query_top_k()

+This example demonstrates end-to-end vector K-nearest-neighbor search, expressed as `ORDER BY <distance-expression> LIMIT k`.
+It writes records each holding a native VECTOR bin, then runs foreground queries that attach a read-expression op computing a per-record distance to a fixed query vector - `euclideanDistance` (ordered ascending: nearest first) and `dotProduct` (ordered descending) - and returns only the k best, fully ranked.
+KNN reuses the same Top-K machinery that orders by any scalar bin; the distance is a plain VectorExp operator packed inline as msgpack.

 ## Scan Examples

 These examples each use multiple records to demonstrate particular API calls.